VincentStimper/normalizing-flows/README.md

 We provide several illustrative examples of how to use the package in the [`examples`](https://github.com/VincentStimper/normalizing-flows/blob/master/examples) directory.
-Amoung them are implementations of [Glow](https://github.com/VincentStimper/normalizing-flows/blob/master/examples/glow.ipynb), a [VAE](https://github.com/VincentStimper/normalizing-flows/blob/master/examples/vae.py), and a [Residual Flow](https://github.com/VincentStimper/normalizing-flows/blob/master/examples/residual.ipynb).
+Among them are implementations of [Glow](https://github.com/VincentStimper/normalizing-flows/blob/master/examples/glow.ipynb), a [VAE](https://github.com/VincentStimper/normalizing-flows/blob/master/examples/vae.py), and a [Residual Flow](https://github.com/VincentStimper/normalizing-flows/blob/master/examples/residual.ipynb).